sameedshoaibb/devops-web-api/platform/ansible/README.md

 # Ansible

-Automated server setup that installs Docker, Kubernetes, Jenkins, and ArgoCD on your VM.Automated server setup that installs Docker, Kubernetes, Jenkins, and ArgoCD on your VM.
+Automated server setup that installs Docker, Kubernetes, Jenkins, and ArgoCD on your VM.

 ## What Gets Installed